jwhalen-star/My-Programming-Exercises/README.md

 # My-Projects

-Welcome to my coding/pseudocode projects repository.
-Please find within this repository structured pseudocode representations of programming solutions, flowcharts, and of course, actual code I have written in various programming languages.
-I explore fundamental syntax and coding concepts in each language.
-Furthermore, each implementation is designed to showcase a deep and fulfilled understanding of the strategies being applied, along with clearly documenting the problem-solving journey embedded within this repository.
-All code is my own original work, and every problem is inspired by classic programming challenges which are uniquely presented within this repository.
+Welcome to my coding and pseudocode projects repository.
+Inside, you’ll find structured pseudocode representations of programming solutions, flowcharts, and, of course, actual code I’ve written in various programming languages.
+I explore fundamental syntax and core coding concepts in each language.
+Each implementation is crafted to demonstrate a thorough and thoughtful understanding of the underlying strategies, while clearly documenting the problem-solving journey throughout this repository.
+All code is my own original work, and each project is inspired by classic programming challenges, uniquely reimagined and presented here.